log4cplus/log4cplus/README.md

 and tested on the following platforms:

   - Linux/AMD64 with 4.8.1 (Ubuntu/Linaro 4.8.1-10ubuntu8)

+The testing on the above listed platforms has been done at some point in time with some version of source.
+Continuous testing is done only on Linux platform offered by [Travis CI][11] service.

+The following platforms were supported by the 1.x series of log4cplus.
+But since many of the platforms do not have a reasonable C++11 capable compiler, they are currently unsupported by the 2.x series of log4cplus:

   - [^1] Linux/AMD64 with Clang version 3.2-1~exp9ubuntu1
     (tags/RELEASE_32/final) (based on LLVM 3.2)
   - [^1] Linux/AMD64 with Intel(R) C++ Intel(R) 64 Compiler XE for